jc972271/CP3407_Assessment/user_stories/user_story_04_CreateProfiles.md

 ## Assumptions (if any):

-## Description: e.g. Enable providers to update business details, services, and availability.
+## Description: Enable providers to update business details, services, and availability.

 * Description-v1: Enable providers to update business details, services, and availability.